X Window System: Client–server separation

 X's design requires the clients and server to operate separately, and device independence and the separation of client and server incur overhead.
 Most of the overhead comes from network round-trip delay time between client and server (latency) rather than from the protocol itself: the best solutions to performance issues depend on efficient application design.
 A common criticism of X is that its network features result in excessive complexity and decreased performance if only used locally.

 Modern X implementations use Unix domain sockets for efficient connections on the same host.
 Additionally shared memory (via the MIT-SHM extension) can be employed for faster client–server communication.
 However, the programmer must still explicitly activate and use the shared memory extension.
 It is also necessary to provide fallback paths in order to stay compatible with older implementations, and in order to communicate with non-local X servers.

 Security

-Lack of Sandboxing
+Lack of sandboxing

 X's design lacks sandboxing, so any application can access and manipulate; keyboard, mouse, display and clipboard content.

-Privilege Escalation
+Privilege escalation

-Poorly configured systems may run X11 as root, in the past this was exploited by unprivileged apps to gain privilege.
+Poorly configured systems may run X11 as root, allowing privilege escalation; in the past this was exploited by unprivileged apps to gain privilege.